On this page:

-Per Internal Revenue Service Instructions for Form 8863, education credits are based on the amount of adjusted qualified education expenses paid in 2019 (e.g. check, cash, credit cards, loans) for academic periods beginning in 2019 or the first 3 months of 2020.
+Per Internal Revenue Service Instructions for Form 8863, education credits are based on the amount of adjusted qualified education expenses paid in 2020 (e.g. check, cash, credit cards, loans, financial aid) for academic periods beginning in 2020 or the first 3 months of 2021.

 - To view student account information, select "Student and Financial Aid", "Student Fees ", “Student Account Options” and click “Student Account Summary” which will take you to our e-commerce site.
 At the e-commerce site, select either "View Activity" or “View Statements” to review charges and payments on your account.